jrobind/dev-jot/README.md

 npm i
 ```

 I'd recommend you use VS Code as your IDE.
-Please install the VS Code [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
-Once you have installed this you can run the project using the live server extension.
+I'd also recommend installing the VS Code [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
+Once installed, you can then run the project using the live server extension.
 Please follow the [documentation](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for this.

+## The Code

+HTML, CSS, and JavaScript currently live within the `public` directory.
+The main JavaScript is located within `index.js`.

+## With Firebase
+There is no database by default - lesson notes are only stored in the browser's local storage.
+However, if you would rather your notes persisted to a database, the app is currently set up so you can do this with Firebase. **You will need to set up your own Firebase project and add your project config [here](https://github.com/jrobind/dev-jot/blob/master/public/js/firebase_quill_init.js).
+You will also need to uncomment [the script](https://github.com/jrobind/dev-jot/blob/master/public/index.html#L211) that points to the Firebase logic.
+Please see the [Firebase docs](https://firebase.google.com/docs/web/setup) for more information**.

 Once the app is running, you will need to have a Google profile set up in order to successfully authenticate.
 Simply click the 'Sign in with Google' button and a modal should pop up prompting you to choose a Google account.

 If you run into an error stating "auth/unauthorized domain This domain (127.0.0.1) is not authorized to run this operation", after signing in with Google, please try the following:
 Go to live server extension -> Settings:Host -> Change the default 127.0.0.1 to localhost

-## The Code

-HTML, CSS, and JavaScript currently live within the `public` directory at the project root.

 ## Contributing